 Alan hopes to develop some of these ‘seeings’ into a teaching guide or rubric and we look forward to what’s to come.
 Thank you, Al, for holding the post in such an excellent authentic modeling…a Seedling sprouting in all directions!

 Alan is a student of Cynthia Bourgeault and has attended multiple Wisdom Schools since 2010.
 Alan has recently completed the Living School program at the Center for Action and Contemplation, founded by Richard Rohr.
 Alan has been a long time centering prayer facilitator and serves as coordinator for Contemplative Outreach Chicago chapter and facilitates and participates in several wisdom practice and centering prayer groups in the Chicago area.

 Alan is retired from a career in biomedical engineering and lives with his wife Barb in Naperville, IL.
-Alan & Barb have 3 daughters and 2 grandchildren.
+Alan & Barb have 3 married daughters and 6 grandchildren.